 These days, this problem is most common among students that carry a backpack.
 It can create some blunt trauma to the pectoralis minor while trying to flex it to keep the backpack on.
 This problem can also be created by slumping at a low desk or pushing down.
 One client who had this problem performed ultra-sounds all day while seated and pressing down.

 In severe cases, this muscle compresses the neurovascular bundle that feeds the arm contributing to thoracic outlet syndrome.
-In this case, weakness and/or swelling occur in the arm and hand along with the previously mentioned restriction in raising the arm up or back.
+In this case, weakness or swelling occurs in the arm and hand along with the restriction in raising the arm up or back.

 This small fan-shaped muscle is an important part of the thoracic outlet and the ability to swing by the arms.